A solid-solid reaction

 Lead ethanoate can be substituted for lead nitrate, but the reaction is much slower.

-The experiment Diffusion in liquids is a class practical using the same compounds but as solutions.
+This experiment exploring diffusion in liquids is a class practical using the same compounds but as solutions.